The X-shooter Spectral Library (XSL): Data Release 3: Conclusions

 \item We find an excellent agreement between the $(\mathrm{BP-RP})$ colours measured from the XSL DR3 spectra and from \citet{GaiaEDR3}, with zero median offset and an rms scatter of 0.037\,mag for warm ($T_\mathrm{eff} > 4000\,\mathrm{K}$) stars.

 \item We find good agreement between observed artificial broad-band colours of XSL DR3 and of MILES or NGSL spectra.
-When comparing 180 spectra in common with MILES, we find insignificant offsets of $0.001$/$-0.001$/$-0.004$\,mag and small rms scatters of $0.040$/$0.046$/$0.028$~mag in $(\mathrm{box1-box2})$, $(\mathrm{box2-box3})$ and $(\mathrm{box3-box4})$ colours respectively.
-We get similar values when comparing with 116 spectra in common with NGSL: offsets of $0.017$/$0.007$/$-0.006$\,mag and rms scatters of $0.022$/$0.026$/$0.018$\,mag in $(\mathrm{box1-box2})$, $(\mathrm{box2-box3})$ and $(\mathrm{box3-box4})$.
+When comparing 180 spectra in common with MILES, we find insignificant offsets of $0.001$/$-0.001$/$-0.004$\,mag and small rms scatters of $0.040$/$0.045$/$0.028$~mag in $(\mathrm{box1-box2})$, $(\mathrm{box2-box3}),$ and $(\mathrm{box3-box4})$ colours, respectively.
+We get similar values when comparing with 116 spectra in common with NGSL: offsets of $0.017$/$0.007$/$-0.006$\,mag and rms scatters of $0.022$/$0.023$/$0.018$\,mag in $(\mathrm{box1-box2})$, $(\mathrm{box2-box3}),$ and $(\mathrm{box3-box4})$.
 We note that in the UVB arm, the $(\mathrm{box1-box2})$ colours have a larger median offset of 0.017\,mag, but such offset is not seen in the MILES colours.
 The scatter in all colours in the comparison with NGSL are smaller than in the comparison with MILES, as we were comparing reddened spectra, which eliminates uncertainties arising from the extinction correction.

-\item We describe the goodness of fit between spectral libraries by a normalized root-mean-square deviation (the $D$-statistic).
-In the majority of cases, the spectra of the stars in common between XSL and MILES/NGSL/(E-)IRTF match better than 5\%: 144 out of 180 spectra in common with MILES, 110 out of 116 for NGSL, and 55 out of 71 spectra for the (E-)IRTF library.
-The $1\sigma$ flux calibration errors of XSL correspond to $D\simeq0.03$, but this statistic is also sensitive to low flux-levels and noise.
+\item We describe the goodness of fit between spectral libraries by a normalised rms deviation (the $D$-statistic).
+In the majority of cases, the spectra of the stars in common between XSL and MILES, NGSL and (E-)IRTF demonstrate a match better than 5\%: 144 out of 180 spectra in common with MILES, 110 out of 116 for NGSL, and 55 out of 71 spectra for the (E-)IRTF library.
+The $1\sigma$ flux calibration errors of XSL correspond to $D\simeq0.03$, but this statistic is also sensitive to low flux levels and noise.

-\item We show a variety on absorption line indices, and compare them with the values measured spectra in common with the MILES, CaT, and (E-)IRTF libraries.
+\item We show a variety of absorption line indices and compare them with the values measured spectra in common with the MILES, CaT, and (E-)IRTF libraries.
 Overall, the indices match well.
 Comparisons with MILES show some systematic trends, but similar trends with MILES are also seen in \citet{LEMONY}.

 \end{enumerate}